 High-Intensity Focused Electromagnetic (HIFEM) Treatments

 HIFEM technology is one of the most innovative and powerful options available today.
-It uses intense electromagnetic energy to induce supramaximal muscle contractions, far beyond what is achievable with voluntary contractions like Kegels.
+It utilizes intense electromagnetic energy to induce supramaximal muscle contractions, far exceeding what is achievable with voluntary contractions, such as Kegels.
 These treatments provide deep stimulation to all layers of the pelvic floor muscles, making them ideal for moderate to severe incontinence.

 Emsella Uses HIFEM Technology To Strengthen Pelvic Floor Muscles

 Emsella is the leading non-invasive HIFEM-based treatment for incontinence and pelvic floor weakness.
-It looks like a high-tech chair, and the treatment is as simple as sitting down—fully clothed—for about 30 minutes.
+It resembles a high-tech chair, and the treatment is as simple as sitting down, fully clothed, for about 30 minutes.
 During this time, the Emsella device delivers thousands of electromagnetic pulses that cause the pelvic floor muscles to contract and relax, simulating more than 11,000 Kegels in a single session.

 Emsella is highly effective for: